CNorrisJones/MarkovChainProject/README.md

 # MarkovChainProject
 Takes in a text file and creates a text output based on the probabilities created by the word relationships in original text

+Tested with valgrind to ensure no memory leakage.